Viki-coding/ADHD-Self-Assessment/README.md

 <h2>Acknowledging Contributions & Credits</h2>

 I revisited the CI Love Sandwiches project as I found it useful in setting up python workspace and heruko.
-Helped with good practise of using doc strings and the stucture of functions.
+Helped with good practise of using doc strings and the structure of functions.

-Inspired with how to structure questions was based on youtube video:
+Inspired with how to structure questions was based on YouTube video:
 [Create a QUIZ GAME with Python - BroCode] (https://www.youtube.com/watch?v=zehwgTB0vV8&t=311s)